Corneal flash burns

-If you are unable to discuss your situation with a GP or an eye specialist and you have changes in your vision, have blurry vision, see flashing spots or light, or have worsening eye pain or pain with the movement of your eyes, then go to a hospital’s accident and emergency for an evaluation.
+If you are unable to discuss your situation with a GP or an eye specialist and you have changes in your vision, have blurry vision, see flashing spots or light, or have worsening eye pain or pain with the movement of your eyes, then go to a hospital’s accident and emergency department for an evaluation.

 Questions to ask the doctor

 - Have you found a reason for my symptoms?

 - Will I develop any scarring or permanent visual loss from a corneal flash burn?